alttch/eva3/xc/drivers/phi/phi_devel.rst

 -------------------

 It's allowed to import any Python system module or module installed by EVA ICS.
-If PHI requires installing more modules, they should be listed in PHi readme file.
+If PHI requires installing more modules, they should be listed in PHI readme file.

 .. warning::